-Deploy Microsoft Teams Rooms with Office 365
+Deploy Microsoft Teams Rooms with Microsoft 365 or Office 365

 Read this topic for information on how to deploy Microsoft Teams Rooms with Office 365, where Microsoft Teams or Skype for Business and Exchange are both online.